This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Dogs should not be bathed too often.
 A healthy dog coat is well balanced and keeps itself clean so that it does not need a bath.
-Only bath the dog if the coat is extremely soiled or if an infestation with parasites demands so.
+Only bathe the dog if the coat is extremely soiled or if an infestation with parasites demands so.

 Use a mild dog shampoo without fragrances, dogs have a fine sense of smell.
 Never use human shampoos, because these often contain chemical substances that attack the natural protection of the dog’s skin.
 Add a couple of drops of the essential oils (rosemary, peppermint, eucalyptus, tea tree) to the shampoo.

-Since the essential oils are very concentrated, use it carefully while applying to the skin of your dogs.
+Since the essential oils are very concentrated, use them carefully while applying to the skin of your dogs.
 So, add a small quantity of oil and more amount of water, to protect your dogs from the side effects.